 The COMPASS School is a therapeutic day-school that serves students aged 6-21 with varying disabilities including emotional impairment, behavior disorders, and other disabilities that require special education in an individualized environment.
 Students are referred from 19 public school districts in the Greater Boston area where school has been a struggle and not a consistent, positive experience for the students.
-Students attend COMPASS on a short or long-term basis dependent upon their specific needs and referring school district’s goal(s) for the student.
+Students attend COMPASS on a short or long-term basis depending on their specific needs and the referring school district’s goal(s) for the student.
 The COMPASS School utilizes a therapeutic approach to build resiliency among its students by providing them with distinct programs based on age, cognitive level, and academic requirements that include grades 1-12 in addition to Vocational and Transitions programs.

-Clinicians provide individual and group counseling with all students.
+Clinicians provide individual and group counseling to all students.

-In addition, it is essential that all staff members understand the social, emotional, and psychological needs of the students.
+It is essential that all staff members understand the social, emotional, and psychological needs of the students.
 Services are organized to give continuous assistance to each student, in knowing himself/herself as an individual and as a member of society.
-This work includes helping students to recognize their strengths and to correct or compensate for limitations; to relate this information realistically to their needs and potentialities; to learn coping skills to address the social problems common to youth; and to discover and develop creative interests and appreciations.
+This work includes helping students recognize their strengths and correct or compensate for limitations; relate this information realistically to their needs and potentialities; learn coping skills to address the social problems common to youth; and discover and develop creative interests and appreciations.

 By gathering comprehensive information and developing Functional Behavioral Assessments (FBAs), staff is able to provide the above services.

-At COMPASS, we believe that the skills needed for students to be successful in school must be taught through positive pro-social interactions and positive reinforcement.
+At COMPASS, we believe that the skills needed for students to be successful in school must be taught through prosocial interactions and positive reinforcement.
 While the behavior management system provides the needed structure for the safety of students and staff, the key to treatment is to “catch the kids being good.”
-COMPASS utilizes a behavior management policy (the BEAMS system) that provides a comprehensive approach to building skills that to lead toward transitioning students to a less restrictive setting.
+COMPASS utilizes a behavior management policy (the BEAMS system) that provides a comprehensive approach to building skills that lead toward transitioning students to a less restrictive setting.